MindNode Triad

 1. Go ahead and select a node.

-3. Next, on iOS, tap the image you want.
-Then, drag the photo you want to add directly onto the node on your Mac.
+3. Next, select the image you want and it will be added at the top of the node.
 You can also drag and drop photos from anywhere else on all devices.

 Side note: